Recoverthol is an Australian hangover prevention drop which was created and launched in 2018 by a scientist from Queensland.

 One of Recoverthol’s ingredients, vitamin B3, is included at a high dose of 50mg.
 Normal daily requirements are around 15mg but it’s not unusual to see higher amounts included in hangover supplements.

 As its a new product, there are only a handful of reviews online on their facebook page.
 At the time of writing, Recoverthol has 47 reviews on their Facebook business page.
-All of which are 5 out of 5 and overwhelmingly positive.
+All of which are 5 out of 5.

 Anything else to consider?